 In a data-driven world, the term ‘cookie’ means a lot.
-These are simple lines of code collecting all kind of data around the internet.
+These are simple lines of code collecting all kinds of data around the internet.
 All the websites and applications use them to provide better services.

 However, now with General Data Protection Regulation (GDPR) in act, data usage rules are changing and security is tightening.
-In midst of everything, third-party cookies are taking all the blame.
+In the midst of everything, third-party cookies are taking all the blame.
 But why third-party cookies?
 Are first-party cookies safe?
 What’s the difference between the two?

 What are Cookies?